-At ASM Microbe 2025, investigators from St Marianna University School of Medicine (Kawasaki, Japan) presented findings from a 10-year retrospective study examining community-onset Clostridioides difficile infection (CDI) among outpatients, a population less studied in the CDI epidemiologic landscape.
-The study was shared during Session CIV-P-201, focused on adult infectious diseases.
+At American Society for Microbiology Microbe 2025, investigators from St. Marianna University School of Medicine in Kawasaki, Japan, presented findings from a 10-year retrospective study examining community-onset Clostridioides difficile infection (CDI) among outpatients, a population less studied in the CDI epidemiologic landscape.
+The study was shared during Session CIV-P-201, which focused on adult infectious diseases.

-Out of 392 GDH/toxin tests, 48 (12.2%) were GDH-positive, and 11 (2.8%) were toxin-positive.
-Of six GDH-positive/toxin-negative cases tested via NAAT, three returned positive, leading to a total of 14 confirmed outpatient CDI cases.
+Of 392 GDH/toxin tests, 48 (12.2%) had GDH-positive results and 11 (2.8%) had toxin-positive results.
+Of 6 GDH-positive/toxin-negative cases tested via NAAT, 3 had positive results, leading to a total of 14 confirmed outpatient CDI cases.
 These results suggest a CDI positivity rate of 3.6% when including all diagnostic modalities.

-The median age of CDI patients was 75 years (IQR: 29.25–80.75), and 64% were female.
+The median age of patients with CDI was 75 years (IQR, 29.25-80.75), and 64% were female.
 The most common underlying condition was gastrointestinal malignancy (21%).
-According to the MN severity criteria, 57% of infections were mild, 36% moderate, and 7% severe.
+According to the MN severity criteria, 57% of infections were mild, 36% were moderate, and 7% were severe.
 Notably, 93% of patients received treatment, with metronidazole used most frequently (64%), followed by oral vancomycin (21%) and fidaxomicin (7%).

 What You Need To Know